How can I track online bookings using Google Tag Manager? (updated for Google Consent Mode V2)

 Google Analytics (GA4) - Measurement ID

-Then go to Google Tag Manager and enter the Measurement ID in the “Tag ID” field.
+Then go to Google Tag Manager and paste the Measurement ID into the “Tag ID” field.

 GA4 Config tag / Measurement ID